TammoR/pandoc_to_reveal/README.md

 To modify the presentation edit the corresponding `.md` file.
 A good markdown cheat-sheet is available [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

+To view your presentation open the .html output file in any browser.

-You can render the html using githubs hmlpreview tool
+You can render a html file that is on github using github's rendering tool and appending the URL.
 ```
 http://htmlpreview.github.io/?https://github.com/TammoR/pandoc_to_reveal/blob/master/pandoc_test.html
 ```